itskempf/PulsePanel/README.md

 # PulsePanel

-PulsePanel is a deterministic, provenance-first server management panel, starting with game servers.
-This project provides the core backend API, a command-line interface (CLI), and a minimal web UI for managing server configurations through a powerful blueprinting system.
+PulsePanel is a server management panel currently transitioning from a web-based tool to a Windows-native application.
+This project aims to provide robust server management capabilities through a powerful blueprinting system, with a focus on a native desktop experience.

 ## Key Features